Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-Most OOCRs cannot be given unless the offender fully admits the offence and there are also other eligibility requirements which must be met before they can be used.
+Most OOCRs cannot be given unless the offender fully admits the offence, or in some cases accepts responsibility.
+There are also other eligibility requirements which must be met before they can be used.

-In the meantime, our current five-tier framework for Adult OOCRs includes:
+In the meantime, our Adult OOCR Framework includes:

 An explanation of these outcomes, which includes the consequences on an offender’s criminal record, can be found on the College of Policing’s APP Website.

-For youth offenders (offenders who are under the age of 18 years), South Yorkshire Police operates a three tier framework for youth OOCR’s which includes:
+For offenders who are under the age of 18 years, we operate a three-tier framework for Child OOCRs which includes:

-Again, an explanation of these outcomes, including the consequences on an offender’s criminal record, can be found on the College of Policing’s APP Website.
+Details of these outcomes, including their impact on criminal records, are available on the College of Policing’s APP website.

-The most common OOCRs used by South Yorkshire Police are Community Resolutions.
-In 2023 there were approximately 4,300 Community Resolutions issued to offenders which accounts for around three per cent of all outcomes in that year.
+The most common OOCR we use are Community Resolutions.
+In 2025 there were around 4700 Community Resolutions issued to offenders which accounts for around 3.3% cent of all outcomes in that year.

-The most appropriate offences to warrant a Community Resolution are likely to be criminal damage, low-value theft, minor non-injury assaults and public order offences, however this list is not exhaustive.
+The most appropriate offences to warrant a Community Resolution are likely to be offences such as possession of Class B or C drugs, low-value theft or criminal damage, minor or non-injury assaults and public order offences.
+This list is not exhaustive.

-Community Resolutions must have appropriate conditions attached, which should be proportionate to both the offence and the circumstances.
-It is important to note that the conditions of a Community Resolution are voluntary and are not therefore enforceable by the police.
-This means that where an offender does not comply with the conditions of a Community Resolution, the police are generally unable to take any further action against them.
+Community Resolutions must have conditions attached, which should be proportionate to both the offence and the circumstances.
+These conditions are voluntary and are not therefore enforceable by the police.
+This means that where an offender does not comply with the conditions of a Community Resolution, we are unable to take any further action against them.

 Community Resolutions can also include Restorative Justice, which involves direct or indirect communication between the victim and offender of the same incident which could include an informal or formal face to face meeting or an indirect exchange of verbal messages or written statements, questions or letters.
 Restorative Justice is shown to increase victim satisfaction and reduce reoffending.

-The next most common OOCRs used by South Yorkshire Police are Adult Cautions.
-In 2023 there were approximately 1,200 Adult Cautions issued to offenders, which accounts for around one per cent of all outcomes in that year.
+The next most common OOCR we use are Adult Cautions.
+In 2025 there were around 1100 Adult Cautions issued to offenders, which accounts for around 0.75% of all outcomes in that year.

 Adult Conditional Cautions are a formal OOCR given to an adult who has fully admitted an offence.
-The police are permitted to make the decision to offer an Adult Conditional Caution for most summary only or either way offences with some exceptions.
-The disposal enables officers to deal with offenders outside of the formal court system, for cases that would be suitable for prosecution but where the public interest is better served by the offender complying with suitable conditions, which must be rehabilitative, reparative, restrictive and/or punitive.
+They must have suitable conditions attached which the offender must complete.
 Where, without reasonable excuse, the offender fails to comply with the conditions, a formal prosecution for the original offence may follow (but not always).
-Adult Conditional Cautions can only be given where strict criteria are met.
+They can only be given where strict criteria are met.

 Adult Conditional Caution conditions in South Yorkshire can include: